Overdue fees, encumbrances and termination

 Outstanding fees also impact your ability to enrol in a new course.

-You can pay fees using a number of payment options, payments must be received before the applicable census date to avoid penalties or termination of your enrolment.
+You can pay fees using a number of payment options, payments must be received before the applicable invoice due date to avoid penalties or termination of your enrolment.

 Please contact Student Central for assistance.

-If you do not follow University procedures or due dates for fees, library borrowing, loans etc. an encumbrance will be placed on your student record.
+If you do not follow University procedures or due dates for fees (including residence fees), library borrowing, loans etc. an encumbrance will be placed on your student record.

 Where an encumbrance is applied, you will be advised by email of reason for the encumbrance and the steps required to have the encumbrance removed.